Mystelven/PFE-SAT/README.md

 This project has been developed for my Final Project during my last year of Engineering in [Ecole Polytechnique de l'Université de Tours](http://polytech.univ-tours.fr/).

-I ask my teachers one year ago to be able to work on this topic during my final project.
+I ask my teachers one year before to be able to work on this topic during my final project.

 We set up, with [Christophe Lenté](http://www.univ-tours.fr/m-lente-christophe-822.kjsp), the goals of this project.